VeronicaGliga/RepositoryStatistics/README.md

 **Technical**
     * **Dependency Injector for Dependency Management**: Integrate a dependency injection framework (e.g., Swinject) to better manage dependencies.
     * **Use Coordinators for Navigation Management**: Adopt the Coordinator pattern to handle navigation flow across the app

+## Limitations

+The primary rate limit for unauthenticated requests on Github API is 60 requests per hour.